MaxB-TZ/zoom-genie/README.md

-# zoom-genie
+# Zoom Genie

-A lightweight REST API server that provides a clean interface to interact with Databricks Genie API.
-Built with Deno.
+A Fresh web application for interacting with Databricks Genie API.
+Built with Deno, Fresh, Preact, and DaisyUI.

 ## Project Setup